TommasoCere/homebridge-weatherxm/README.md

 Notes:

 - `apiKey` and `stationId` are required.
-- The refresh interval is calculated only from the monthly cap (`apiCallsPerMonth`).
+- The refresh interval is calculated pro‑rata on the remaining time of the current month from `apiCallsPerMonth` (e.g., if you start mid‑month, the plugin spreads the monthly cap over the remaining days).

 ### Where to find API Key and Station ID (WeatherXM PRO)